-Vice Chairman, Member - Office of the Chairman and Director, Franklin Resources, Inc.; Director, Franklin Advisers, Inc.; Senior Vice President, Franklin Advisory Services, LLC; and officer and/or director or trustee, as the case may be, of some of the other subsidiaries of Franklin Resources, Inc. and of 42 of the investment companies in Franklin Templeton Investments.
+Chairman of the Board, Chief Executive Officer and President, Franklin Mutual Advisers, LLC; officer and/or director, as the case may be, of three of the investment companies in Franklin Templeton Investments.

-Name, Year of Birth and Address Position Length of Time Served Number of Portfolios in Fund Complex Overseen by Board Member' Other Directorships Held During at Least the Past 5 Years Alison E. Baur (1964) Vice President Since 2012 Not Applicable Not Applicable One Franklin Parkway San Mateo.
-CA 94403-1906
+Name, Year of Birth and Address Position Length of Time Served Number of Portfolios in Fund Complex Overseen by Board Member' Other Directorships Held During at Least the Past 5 Years Alison E. Baur (1964) One Franklin Parkway Vice President Since 2012 Not Applicable Not Applicable San Mateo, CA 94403-1906

-Deputy General Counsel, Franklin Templeton Investments; and officer of some of the other subsidiaries of Franklin Resources, Inc. and of 47 of the investment companies in Franklin Templeton Investments.
+Deputy General Counsel, Franklin Templeton Investments; and officer of some of the other subsidiaries of Franklin Resources, Inc. and of 46 of the investment companies in Franklin Templeton Investments.